webserverdude/f5_APM_API_Protection/readme.md

 # Empowering B2B API Security: Enforcing Rate Limiting with BIG-IP APM and Custom iRules

-## The problem: Unprotected API - Vulnerable to Overload Without Rate-Limiting Enforcement"
+## The problem: Unprotected API - Vulnerable to Overload Without Rate-Limiting Enforcement

 Our customer in the B2B sector is encountering a challenge with their public API.
 Despite having implemented a custom method for generating long-lived API keys, they find themselves unable to enforce rate-limiting effectively.
 This absence of rate-limiting mechanisms poses significant challenges, potentially resulting in the overloading of their system due to excessive requests or the exploitation of their API by unauthorized users.
-Without proper rate-limiting controls in place, the customer faces risks to both the performance and security of their API infrastructure, necessitating a solution to mitigate these concerns and ensure the smooth operation of their services for their customers.
-Our customer offers either a Gold or a Standard SLA to his customers.
+Without proper rate-limiting controls in place, the customer faces risks to both the performance and security of their API infrastructure, necessitating a solution to mitigate these concerns and ensure the smooth operation of their services for their clients.
+Our customers wants to offer two tiers of service level agreements (SLAs) - gold and standard.
+Complicating matters further, the API key, integral to authentication, is transmitted via a custom HTTP header.

 ## The solution: BIG-IP APM and Custom iRules for Effective Rate-Limiting